Louisiana Purchase Exposition: Buildings

 Completed in 1913, the Jefferson Memorial building was built near the main entrance to the Exposition, at Lindell and DeBalivere.
 It was built with proceeds from the fair, to commemorate Thomas Jefferson, who initiated the Louisiana Purchase, as was the first memorial to the third President.
 It became the headquarters of the Missouri History Museum, and stored the Exposition's records and archives when the Louisiana Purchase Exposition company completed its mission.
 The building is now home to the Missouri History Museum, and the museum was significantly expanded in 2002–3.

 The State of Maine Building, which was a rustic cabin, was transported to Point Lookout, Missouri where it overlooked the White River by sportsmen who formed the Maine Hunting and Fishing Club.
 In 1915, when the main building at the College of the Ozarks in Forsyth, Missouri burned, the school relocated to Point Lookout, where the Maine building was renamed the Dobyns Building in honor of a school president.
 The Dobyns Building burned in 1930 and the college's signature church was built in its place.
 In 2004, a replica of the Maine building was built on the campus.
 The Keeter Center is named for another school president.

 The observation tower erected by the American DeForest Wireless Telegraph Company was brought to the Fair when it became a hazard near Niagara Falls and needed to be removed because in the wintertime, ice from the fall's mist would form on the steel structure, and eventually fall onto the buildings below.
 It served as a communications platform for Lee DeForest's work in wireless telegraphy and a platform to view the fair.
 As Niagara Falls was near Buffalo New York, it was also called the Buffalo Tower After the World's Fair, it was moved to Creve Coeur Lake to be part of that park.

+The Swedish Pavilion is still preserved in Lindsborg, Kansas.
+Designed by Swedish architect Ferdinand Boberg, it is the only one of his international exposition buildings in existence today.
+After the fair, the Pavilion was moved to Bethany College in Lindsborg, where it was used for classroom, library, museum and department facilities for the art department.
+In 1969, it was moved to the Lindsborg Old Mill & Swedish Heritage Museum where it serves as a venue for community events.
+The Pavilion was added to the National Historic Register in 1973.